Take a deep breath.

 (If you have any doubt about how au- sounds, just listen to the sound you hear in your ears when your mouth is closed and you use just the muscles of your upper ribcage to push air out of your nose.)

 Is aum deep breathing meditation?
-If it delivers that old holy grail, No Mind, I say yes.
+If it delivers that old holy grail, an Empty Mind, I say yes.
 In addition, this practice is the most effective way for humans to oxygenate.